Farkhad Akhmedov: Divorce proceedings

 Tatyana Akhmedova tried unsuccessfully to file a lawsuit against Akhmedov in a court in the Moscow Region.
 Their lawsuit was rejected.
-In January, 2020 they filed a new lawsuit in London.
+In January 2020, they filed a new lawsuit in London.
 In 2021, a British court found that Farkhad Akhmedov's son Teymur had worked with his father, by receiving $50m to help his father avoid paying a £453 million settlement to his mother in the divorce.

-Teymur was gifted $50m when he was 18, but subsequently lost this in trading stocks at the time he was a student.

 Burford Capital

 Burford Capital, the US-UK litigation funding company, received a payout of $103m USD from Tatiana Akhmedova upon the conclusion of Farkhad and Tatiana's 10 year divorce battle in June 2021.

 Burford Capital received approximately 55% ($103m out of $186m) of the total settlement amount of $186m USD, according to Bloomberg.

 According to the official press release from Burford Capital, the settlement contributed over $20m to its operating profit in 2021.

+Russia-Ukraine Conversation Leak

+On March 25, 2023, a 35-minute audio recording of a conversation between, presumably, Producer Iosif Prigozhin and Farkhad Akhmedov, was widely circulated in the Ukrainian and Russian media and caused a public sensation in both countries.
+In the recording, both interlocutors criticize the leadership of Russia in obscene form.
+On March 26, Prigozhin made a statement that the recording was a “fake” utilizing neural networks, but later said that “some moments” in the conversation were real.

+The call exposed deep resentment towards the Kremlin among the country’s elite.Akhmedov calls Putin “Satan”, a “wimp” and a “dwarf” who “doesn’t give a damn about anything and doesn't give a f--- about the people”.

+“They f----- us over, f----- over children, their future, do you get it?” he adds.

+Prigozhin replies: “They’re criminals, to be honest, criminals of the worst kind.
+He [Putin] squandered the country away … There won’t be any future for us.”

+Akhmedov later says: “He has buried the entire Russian nation...
+How are we going to wash this off?
+This is a war between f------ brothers.
+There will be fascism there, that’s what’s going to happen... a military dictatorship.
+You will see.
+It’s going to end like this.”